webpack/webpack.js.org/src/content/guides/tree-shaking.md

 Terser actually tries to figure it out, but it doesn't know for sure in many cases.
 This doesn't mean that terser is not doing its job well because it can't figure it out.
 It's just too difficult to determine it reliably in a dynamic language like JavaScript.

 But we can help terser by using the `/*#__PURE__*/` annotation.
 It flags a statement as side effect free.
-So a simple change would make it possible to tree-shake the code:
+So a small change would make it possible to tree-shake the code:

 ```javascript
 var Button$1 = /*#__PURE__*/ withAppProvider()(Button);